-Brolly wrap: Sometimes it's impossible to avoid a dripping umbrella, but many buildings have wrapping stations, which are simple to use, and very effective.
+Brolly wrap: Sometimes it's impossible to avoid a dripping umbrella, but many buildings have wrapping stations, which are simple to use and very effective.
+Look out for the,.

 Horizontal carrying: Try to carry an umbrella vertically at all times, especially if you are an arm swinger — nobody likes being jabbed by a pointy umbrella held by the person in front of them, whether walking or standing on an escalator.
 We've witnessed and sometimes experienced being jabbed in the eye, stomach and groin.
 If you've ignored our rule above about golf umbrellas and are also carrying it horizontally, you are truly a menace to civilised society.

 Public transport: An umbrella should be placed by your feet or held in your hand when on the train, Underground or bus.
 Placing it on your lap leaves a wet patch making it look like you've got a bit too excited, and placing it on the adjacent seat is a big no, because someone will eventually sit there and receive a damp derrière.
-Note that umbrellas are one of the most common items forgotten on public transport remember it when you leave: one tip is to position your brolly close to your feet so you knock it as you stand up, thus acting as a helpful prompt.
+Note that umbrellas are one of the most common items forgotten on public transport: remember it when you get up.
+One tip is to position your brolly close to your feet so you knock it as you stand up, thus acting as a helpful prompt.

 Fidgeters: It can't be helped — some of us are fidgety individuals who simply can't stand still when waiting for a bus or train.
-But please refrain from filling this time by twirling or swinging an umbrella — it's unlikely to end well as you'll probably hit someone with it.
+But do refrain from filling this time by twirling or swinging an umbrella — it's unlikely to end well.
 Instead, break out your phone and check out the latest news and reviews on Londonist.

 These are some handy suggestions on umbrella etiquette, but if you have others, let us know in the comments and we'll add them to the list.
 Or feel free to comment if you don't agree with our rules.